nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

     3.1 On the **Clients** view, locate the new member and click its name to open the member's detail view

-    3.2 In the detail view, click **Make owner**
+    3.2 In the detail view, click **MAKE OWNER**

-    1.3 In the opening dialog, click **Make owner**.
-A owner change request is sent to the X-Road Governing Authority
+    1.3 In the opening dialog, click **MAKE OWNER**.
+An owner change request is sent to the X-Road Governing Authority

-Once the owner change request, the new member will be automatically shown as the security server Owner member.
+Once the owner change request is approved, the new member will be automatically shown as the security server Owner member.

 - A new member must be added to the security server (see [4.2](#42-adding-a-security-server-client)).
 If needed, specify the token on which the member is configured